paylayio/paylayio.github.io/getting-started/appsettings.md

 1. TOC
 {:toc}

-## Sources
+## Configuration sources
-You can use AppSettings to configure each PAYLAY microservice.
+Each PAYLAY microservice is configurable.
+Configuration is based on key-value pairs.
+We refer to Configuration as **AppSettings**.

-AppSettings are loaded (by all microservices) using several sources, in the following order:
+Key-value pairs are loaded from a variety of sources, in the following order:

 **1. appsettings.json**